thisissoon/angular-starter/app/js/README.md

 ## Accessors

   - Accessor functions for properties are not required
-  - If you do make accessor functions use getVal() and setVal("hello")
+  - If you do make accessor functions use getVal() and setVal('hello')

     ```javascript
     // bad